 These meticulous waterjet cutting systems give us unparalleled versatility.
 They can cut materials as thin as 0.001”, up to thicknesses at 12” and they work within an envelope ranging from 0.06” to 160” in width and 0.06” to 320” in length.
 With these systems, we can create edge finishes in the one to five range, while maintaining tolerances a close as ±0.005”.

-Their efficiency is remarkable as well, with a pressure of 5,000 to 92,000 PSI, enabling them to cut at speeds as high as 600” per minute, depending on the thickness and type of material.
-The waterjet cutting machines are so meticulously automated that they can run lights out.
+The efficiency of our machines is remarkable as well, with a pressure of 5,000 to 92,000 PSI, enabling them to cut at speeds as high as 600” per minute, depending on the thickness and type of material.
+The waterjet cutting machines are so meticulously automated that they can run with lights out.
 They reduce scrap waste with kerf widths that are as small as 0.005”.
-Along with our advanced nesting software, we maximize material usage, lowering overall costs.
+Our machines along with our advanced nesting software allow us to maximize material usage, lowering overall costs.

 See our full gallery for videos & past projects in Gallery